EXCLUSIVE-Mutual funds may not get holdings waiver post HDFC Bank - HDFC merger - sources

 ($1 = 82.2075 Indian rupees)

-(Reporting by Jayshree P Upadhyay; Editing by [1:58 PM] H K, Varun and Dhanya Ann Thoppil)
+(Reporting by Jayshree P Upadhyay; Editing by Varun H K and Dhanya Ann Thoppil)

 ((Jayshree.Pyasi@thomsonreuters.com; 9920092491; Reuters Messaging: Twitter: @jaysh88))